-Courses the second year (Terms 3 and 4)
+Courses year 2 (terms three and four)

-Terms 3 and 4 consists only of a degree project, divided into two courses: Degree project 1, 30 ECTS credits and Degree project 2, 30 ECTS credits.
+Terms 3 and 4 consists only of a degree project, divided into two courses Degree project 1, 30 ECTS credits and Degree project 2, 30 ECTS credits.
 In Degree project 2, the research project is further specialised.
-During year 2, there is an opportunity for students to exchange the course Degree project 2 for courses comprising 30 ECTS credits.
-The intention is to facilitate various forms of internationalisation, such as exchange studies.
-The courses are to be linked to the objectives of the programme.
+During year 2, there is an opportunity for students to exchange the course Degree project 2 for courses comprising of 30 ECTS credits.
+The intention is to facilitate various forms of internationalisation.